satuelisa/StatisticalLearning/README.md

-The whole thing is in [`bands.py`](https://github.com/satuelisa/StatisticalLearning/blob/main/bands.py) and the resulting figure shows ![these errorbar thingies](https://github.com/satuelisa/StatisticalLearning/blob/main/bands.png)
+The whole thing is in [`bands.py`](https://github.com/satuelisa/StatisticalLearning/blob/main/bands.py) and the resulting figure shows errorbars-like things.

+![Errorbar
+thingies](https://github.com/satuelisa/StatisticalLearning/blob/main/bands.png)

 With an infinite number of replicas, this would result in the same